Pinhole Photography

 Then I came inside and captured another photo.
 For this photo, I put two extension tubes between the pinhole and the camera which changed my focal length to around 35mm.
 My exposure was at 30 seconds and my ISO was at 800.
 I then painted the can of brushes with a flashlight during the 30 second exposure...

 When I come back to this blog entry later to see the photos again, I probably won't be so critical of the pinhole photos.
-Yes... they are blurry but that is to be expected and is actually a feature of pinhole photography.
-There are no glass optics involved so the images should be a bit blurry.
+Yes... they are blurry but that is to be expected and is actually a desired feature of pinhole photography.
+There are no glass optics involved to focus the image so the images should be a bit blurry.
 Also, the hole is so small that there is quite a bit of diffraction happening too which also makes things blurry.
 Blurriness and dark vignetting are the typical features of pinhole photography though.

 That being said, I think my hole is either not clean enough or too large because I feel that these images should not be as blurry as we see here.
 I might try to keep searching for a commercially manufactured pinhole lens that is covered by glass though.